 Grant straightened out the name confusion, but he would forever be known as “Mudcat,” a nickname that he came to embrace.
 Mudcat left the state of Florida for the first time in his life, traveling to Fargo, North Dakota to Cleveland’s Class C affiliate at Fargo-Moorhead of the Northern League.
 There were many cultural differences between Lacoochee and Fargo, most notably an absence of blacks living in Fargo.
 Although Fargo was not the segregated South, Grant still found racial bias.

 Mudcat joined the Cleveland Indians for the 1958 season, thus starting his major league career.
-Larry Doby was reacquired during the off-season from Baltimore, giving Mudcat an older black player to lean on, and Doby took Mudcat under his wing.
+Larry Doby was reacquired during the off-season, giving Mudcat an older black player to lean on, and Doby took Mudcat under his wing.
 “You figured because you made the majors, you now were on equal terms with the other guys.
 But that wasn’t the case,” said Grant.

 Spurred on by such a strong finish, Indians fans greeted the 1959 season with high hopes.
 The Indians finished second in the AL behind the Go-Go White Sox, and Mudcat finished the year at 10-7 with an ERA of 4.14.
 Six of his 10 wins came against the Senators (6-0), but his starting assignments were down by nine from 1958.